increase conversions on your website

 Every time a visitor loads your site, their browser downloads all files-images, stylesheets, scripts.
 Without caching, this happens on every visit, slowing everything down and creating unnecessary delays.
 Browser caching stores static files locally, reducing load times when users return.

 A faster site means visitors can interact with your content immediately.
-If they don’t have to wait, they’re more likely to browse, engage, and complete purchases or sign-ups.
-Enabling browser caching improves repeat visitor experience and keeps conversion rates high by ensuring users don’t bounce due to slow performance.
+If they do not have to wait, they are more likely to browse, engage, and complete purchases or sign-ups.
+Caching mainly benefits returning visitors, and it keeps conversion rates steady by stopping people bouncing on slow repeat loads.

 3